-The second mistake to avoid… Don’t say that you’re not interviewing anywhere else.
 You want to seem in-demand, and like your job search is going well.
 That’s probably the second most important thing to do in your answer, right behind showing them that their job fits what you’re looking for overall!

 Why do they care how your job search is going?
 Employers want someone who is in-demand and desirable, so you do NOT want to sound frustrated, disappointed, or anything else like that.